theQRL/docs.theqrl.org/_docs/mining/pool.md

 Copy the config_example.json file to config.json then overview each options and change any to match your preferred setup.

-> *Do not copy the file shown below, use the one in your local directory* {: .info}
+> *Do not copy the file shown below, use the one in your local directory* {: .warning}

-Here is the config file with comments:
+Here is a sample config file with comments:

 ```bash
 {